GIScience/openrouteservice/docs/run-instance/configuration/messages.md

 | request_profile    | String with profile names, comma separated                                                                           | message sent if requested profile matches one of the given names    |
 | request_preference | String with preference (weightings for routing, metrics for matrix, rangetype for isochrones) names, comma separated | message sent if requested preference matches one of the given names |

+If multiple conditions are given, all must be fulfilled to trigger the sending of the corresponding message.

 ### Example:

 ```